Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Comparison with other morphological measurements

 Finally, the right panel of \fg\ref{fig:vs_iso_params} shows the difference between the S\'ersic and isophotal position angles ($\theta_{\rm Sersic}$ and $\theta_{\rm iso}$), as a function of \IE. Median values displayed in black indicate that for any magnitude interval between 18 and 23, there is no bias, with median differences remaining below \ang{0.02}, except for the brightest magnitude interval [18,18.5] where it is \ang{0.55}.
 The apparently increasingly wider envelope of position angle differences at fainter magnitudes results from the lower signal-to-noise of the sources, and larger number of galaxies, causing more spread-out outliers, whereas the dispersion around the median remains stable and even slightly, and monotonically, decreases from \ang{9.2} to \ang{7.1} from the brightest to faintest magnitude intervals.

-\subsection{S\'ersic index versus Concentration}
+\subsection{S\'ersic index versus concentration}

-The Concentration parameter, $C$, is measured as described in \citet[see details in \citealt{Q1-TP004}]{Conselice-2003-CAS-system}, and it measures how concentrated the light distribution of a galaxy is in its inner regions.
-Therefore, assuming that galaxies are well described by a S\'ersic profile, one would expect a correlation between these two parameters, i.e., high $n$ and concentration values for early-type galaxies, lower values for later morphologies (see \citealt{Andrae-2011-param-morphologies-potentials-pitfalls, Tarsitano-2018-DES-morpho-catalog, Wang-2024-PSF-effect-concentration-high-z}).
+The concentration parameter, $C$, measures how concentrated the light distribution of a galaxy is in its inner regions, and is computed as $C=5\logten(r_{80}/r_{20})$, where $r_{80}$ and $r_{20}$ are the radii of circular apertures enclosing 80\% and 20\% of the total galaxy flux, respectively \citep{Conselice-2003-CAS-system, Q1-TP004}.
+Therefore, assuming that galaxies are well described by a S\'ersic profile, one would expect a correlation between these two parameters, i.e. high $n$ and concentration values for early-type galaxies, lower values for later morphologies (see \citealt{Andrae-2011-param-morphologies-potentials-pitfalls, Tarsitano-2018-DES-morpho-catalog, Wang-2024-PSF-effect-concentration-high-z}).
 Figure \ref{fig:nsersic_vs_C} shows that this expected correlation is obtained in the \Euclid morphological measurements for all galaxies with $\IE<21$, presenting a Pearson correlation coefficient of $r=0.82$ between $C$ and $\logten(n)$.
 Fitting a first degree polynomial for $C$ as a function of $\logten(n)$ yields

 with a $R^2$ score of 0.73, and a RMS dispersion of 0.32.
-This correlation, therefore, supports the reliability of both measures.
-Moreover, for a pure S\'ersic profile, it is possible to compute analytically its Concentration and it only depends on $n$ \citep{Graham-2005-sersic-considerations, Baes-Ciotti-2019-sersic-law-IV-energy-concentration}.
+This correlation therefore supports the reliability of both measures.
+Moreover, for a pure S\'ersic profile, it is possible to compute analytically its concentration and it only depends on $n$ \citep{Graham-2005-sersic-considerations, Baes-Ciotti-2019-sersic-law-IV-energy-concentration}.
 This relation is shown as a dashed red line in \fg\ref{fig:nsersic_vs_C}.
 We note that for $n\sim 1$ it goes through the high density of points with the lowest $C$ values around 2.5.
 We suggest that this high density area corresponds to disc-like galaxies, whereas other objects at similar $n$ but higher $C$ might host a weak bulge or bar, which is not fitted by the S\'ersic profile but stills impact the concentration.
-For higher $n$ values, the analytical prediction leads to $C$ values well above what is measured because, while S\'ersic fits are convolved by the PSF, the computation of $C$ does not take it into account and is therefore biased (the PSF spreads the light hence diminishes concentration).
+For higher $n$ values, the analytical prediction leads to $C$ values well above what is measured because, while S\'ersic fits are convolved by the PSF, the computation of $C$ does not take it into account and is therefore biased (the PSF spreads the light and hence diminishes concentration).
 Combining the data fit and the analytical relation could allow one to derive $C$ values corrected for the PSF impact, as is done in \cite{Tarsitano-2018-DES-morpho-catalog}.